There Are 6 Important Questions You Need To Have Answered For Therapies For Sleep or Other Health Problems.

 Shungite is a rock found in Russia that’s supposed to amplify meditation.
 It’s supposed to act as a conductor of your energy and move you toward your desired goal faster.

 How?
 It doesn’t seem we know.
 That’s what they say anyway.
-Accept we don’t know everything.
+Accept that we don’t know everything.
 There are still plenty of mysteries in the world.
 There always will be.
 Know as much as you can about what you’re considering.

 3. What’s the Worst That Can Happen?

 Primum non nocere — First Do No Harm — is the ancient Hippocratic oath.
-This is the ethic and mindset that’s supposed to underscore modern medicine — though doing no harm apparently doesn’t include injury to your pocketbook in the United States.
+This is the ethic and mindset that’s supposed to underscore modern medicine — though “not harm” apparently doesn’t include injury to your pocketbook in the United States.

 You’ll see all kinds of people on the Internet who propose all sorts of cures, some of them which can harm or even kill you.

 Before you consider drinking hydrogen peroxide to supposedly bleach impurities out of your cells, know what’s the worse that can happen if you drink hydrogen peroxide.